MEPG: A Minimalist Ensemble Policy Gradient Framework for Deep Reinforcement Learning: Experimental Results

 \subsection{Hyper-parameter Sensitivity}

-The MEPG framework only introduces one hyper-parameter $p$, which means the probability of setting a unit of neural network to zero.
+The MEPG framework only introduces one hyper-parameter $p$, which represents the probability of setting a neuron of the neural network to zero.
 We take eleven $p$ values in interval $[0, 1]$.
 For visual simplicity, we normalize the data by $\text{Ret}^{\text{env}}_p = \text{Ret}^{\text{env}}_p / \max_p \{\text{Ret}^{\text{env}}_p \}$, where $\text{Ret}^{\text{env}}_p$ means the average of top five maximum average returns in a run over five trials of one million time steps for various p-value on \texttt{env} environment.
 We show the results in Figure \ref{fig: sensitive heat map}.
-Each cell represents the result of different p-value on various environments.
+Each cell represents the result of a different p-value in various environments.
 The experimental results show that even large p-values, i.e., implicitly integrating enough models, do not cause the learning process to fail.
 Overall, the difference in performance between the different p-values is not very significant.
-For the Pendulum family of environments, the performance of the MEPG framework induced by various $p$ values are equally good.
-Relatively speaking, smaller p-value give better performance.
+For the Pendulum family of environments, the performance of the MEPG framework induced by various $p$ values is equally good.
+Relatively speaking, a smaller p-value gives better performance.
 Our MEPG framework is not extremely hyper-parameter sensitive.
-Therefore we set $p=0.1$ as the default hyper-parameter setting for the ME-DDPG and ME-SAC algorithms.
+Therefore, we set $p=0.1$ as the default hyper-parameter setting for the ME-DDPG and ME-SAC algorithms.